-- 000752A Bridgeway Acres (BWA) Landfill Miscellaneous: Program project to fund multiple subprojects.
-Funding extended to FY32. - 000752B Bridgeway Acres Class 1 Landfill Ditch Slope Reconstruction: Project completed in FY22. - 000842A Replace Scales: Project timeline shifted from FY23-25 to FY25-27. - 000854A Waste-to-Energy (WTE) Discretionary/Force Majeure Work: Program project to fund multiple projects.
-Budget increased due to cost of materials. - 001057A General Upgrades to Supervisory Control and Data Acquisition (SCADA): Budget increased to reflect updated estimates.
+000752A Bridgeway Acres (BWA) Landfill - Miscellaneous: Program project to fund multiple subprojects.
+Funding extended to FY32.

+000752B Bridgeway Acres Class 1 Landfill Ditch Slope Reconstruction: Project completed in FY22.

+000842A Replace Scales: Project timeline shifted from FY23-25 to FY25-27.

+000854A Waste-to-Energy (WTE) Discretionary/Force Majeure Work: Program project to fund multiple projects.
+FY23 allocation was unspent and budgeted in FY24.

+001057A General Upgrades to Supervisory Control and Data Acquisition (SCADA): Budget increased to reflect updated estimates.
 Solid Waste allocation increased to 6%.
-Funding extended to FY32. - 002423A Industrial Waste Treatment Facility Improvements: Program project to fund multiple subprojects.
+Funding extended to FY32.

+002423A Industrial Waste Treatment Facility Improvements: Program project to fund multiple subprojects.
 Budget decreased as a portion of the work has been completed.
-Construction completion extended from FY23 to FY25. - 003346A New Scale Lane: No change. - 003347A Industrial Waste Treatment Facility Clarifier: Budget increased due to cost of materials.
 Construction completion extended from FY23 to FY25.

+003346A New Scale Lane: No change.

+003347A Industrial Waste Treatment Facility Clarifier: Construction completion extended from FY23 to FY24